mozilla/extension-workshop/src/content/documentation/publish/site-permission-add-on.md

 ```

 If the promise is rejected, the user has either not installed the site permission add-on or has denied access to the site permission.
-Following above user flow, the user may then choose to install the site permission add-on and request permission again.
+Following the suggested user flow, the user can then install the site permission add-on and request permission again.

-If the promise resolves, the user has granted permission and the website can now use the feature that the Web API provides.
+If the promise resolves, the user has granted permission, and the website can use the feature that the Web API provides.

 {% endcapture %}
 {% include modules/one-column.liquid